eduvpn/documentation/README.md

 See [DEVELOPMENT_SETUP](DEVELOPMENT_SETUP.md).

+# License

+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

+See [LICENSE].

 # Security Contact

 If you find a security problem in the code, the deployed service(s) and want to